rasmushellumit/chibisafe/README.md

 ## Changes from the original fork
 - Makes it so the docker-compose file works properly with Portainer and removes the need for Nginx.
 (Use your own reverse proxy host ex.
 Nginx Proxy Manger, Traefik, Apache, etc.)[IpOfContainer:5000]
 - Adds Ulalou's IOS Shortcut in the footer
+- Deleted a lot of stuff I probably shouldn't have
+- Current files are for my instance

 ##
+Note I am very bad at git in general
 <p align="center">
   <img width="234" height="376" src="https://lolisafe.moe/xjoghu.png">
 </p>